-- Remove or lift clothing for the purpose of the examination unless the injury site is freely available because of treatment, or; - Take photos of injuries.
+- Remove or lift clothing for the purpose of the examination unless the injury site is freely available because of treatment.
+Record any visible injuries or ask the child/young person to point to where else it is sore/hurts.
+Or: - Take photos of injuries.
 If photos of injuries are required for evidence purposes then this should be done by the Police.